For information on our Facility Status Updates please Click here

 Moving into a residential care home can provide a positive change giving the care and support you need while freeing you from the responsibilities of owning and maintaining your own home.
-We know the idea can be a bit daunting, so we've put together a handy diagram that outlines each step of the process.
+We know the idea can sometimes be a bit daunting, so we've put together a handy diagram below that outlines each step of the process.
 You'll find further information at the bottom of the page.

-A needs assessment is strongly recommended and is essential if you wish to apply for a Residential Care Subsidy.
+A Needs Assessment is strongly recommended and is essential if you wish to apply for a Residential Care Subsidy.
 A needs assessment will look at your health and support needs and determine if these needs should be met through residential care and at what level.

 Applying for a Residential Care Subsidy

 A Government subsidy is available for residential aged care which may cover all or some of the cost of care.
 To apply for a subsidy complete a Residential Care Subsidy Application and send to Work and Income NZ (WINZ).
 These forms are available from your local NASC or direct from WINZ.
 A financial means assessment is undertaken which looks at an individual’s assets, liabilities and income and determines if a subsidy is available and how much.
 WINZ will notify you of how much subsidy is available and how much needs to be funded by the individual (including a contribution from your superannuation).

 NOTE: that the application form needs to be completed as soon as possible as any subsidy granted can only be back dated for 90 days.
 Any costs outside the 90 day period will need to be funded by the individual.

 Make a list of homes you would like to visit.
 Homes are listed in a number of places including: